 - Decreased activity levels

-This kind of thyroid condition can negatively impact your dog’s life and reduce their lifespan without proper medication and treatment.
+This kind of thyroid problem can negatively impact your dog’s life and reduce their lifespan without proper thyroid medication medication and treatment.

 Hyperthyroidism is the opposite of hypothyroidism in dogs and people.
-Hyperthyroidism sees an increase in metabolic rate and an over-production of thyroid-stimulating hormone TSH from the pituitary gland.
+Hyperthyroidism sees an increase in the dog’s metabolism and an over-production of thyroid-stimulating hormone TSH from the pituitary gland.
 The most dangerous aspect of hyperthyroidism is the potential for tumor growth.
 The signs of hyperthyroidism are mostly opposite of the symptoms of hypothyroidism.

 Clinical signs of hyperthyroidism in dogs include: